ReverseAndBot/Tinder-Bot/README.md

 - Contact:

   - X (Twitter): <!-- ReverseAndBot - https://x.com/ReverseAndBot -->
+  - Telegram: @ReverseEngineeringBHW - https://telegram.me/ReverseEngineeringBHW (problems with the Telegram account during November/December 2024, the account may be replaced and announced here)
+  - Email: (***We prefer a contact by Telegram than by email***, but the email address is shown at some screenshots of our Snapchat API SaaS bot solution here: https://github.com/ReverseAndBot/Snapchat-Bot)
   - Telegram: @ReverseEngineeringBHW - https://telegram.me/ReverseEngineeringBHW
   - GitLab: ReverseAndBot - https://gitlab.com/ReverseAndBot/
   - RapidAPI: ReverseAndBot - https://rapidapi.com/user/ReverseAndBot
   - GitHub: ReverseAndBot - https://github.com/ReverseAndBot/Tinder-Bot
+  - ***Existing and new customers have additional ways to receive direct responses.***

   [^1]: "SaaS" = Software as a Service = https://en.wikipedia.org/wiki/Software_as_a_service